François Mitterrand: Prime ministers during presidency

-As of 2025, François Mitterrand has had the most prime ministers during the regime of the 5th Republic.
+As of 2025, François Mitterrand has had the most prime ministers during the history of the 5th Republic, along with Emmanuel Macron, both at 7.

 Controversies

 Medical secrecy

-Following his death, a controversy erupted when his former physician, Dr Claude Gubler, wrote a book called Le Grand Secret ("The Grand Secret") explaining that François Mitterrand had false health reports published since November 1981, hiding his cancer.
+Following his death, a controversy erupted when his former physician, Claude Gubler, wrote a book called Le Grand Secret ("The Grand Secret") explaining that François Mitterrand had false health reports published since November 1981, hiding his cancer.
 François Mitterrand's family then prosecuted Gubler and his publisher for violating medical confidentiality.

 Urba

 The Urba consultancy was established in 1971 by the Socialist Party to advise Socialist-led communes on infrastructure projects and public works.
 The Urba affair became public in 1989 when two police officers investigating the Marseille regional office of Urba discovered detailed minutes of the organisation's contracts, which showed a division of proceeds between the party and elected officials.
 Although the minutes proved a direct link between Urba and corrupt payments to politicians, an edict from the office of François Mitterrand (even though he himself was listed as a recipient) prevented further investigation.
-The François Mitterrand election campaign of 1988 was directed by Henri Nallet, who then became Justice Minister and therefore in charge of the investigation at national level.
+The François Mitterrand election campaign of 1988 was directed by Henri Nallet, who then became Justice Minister and therefore in charge of the investigation at the national level.
 In 1990 François Mitterrand declared an amnesty for those under investigation, thus ending the affair.
 Socialist Party treasurer Henri Emmanuelli was tried in 1997 for corruption offences, for which he received a two-year suspended sentence.